 The first step in treating insomnia is to single out the reason it is happening.
 A typical insomnia treatment plan begins with a review of your current sleep patterns.
-During this consultation your doctor may discuss how frequently you wake up in the middle of the night, or how long it may take you to fall asleep.
+During this consultation, your doctor may discuss how frequently you wake up in the middle of the night, or how long it may take you to fall asleep.
 In some cases, a sleep diary is recommended to help log these patterns as they occur.

-Another test which is specific to diagnosing insomnia could be performed in a sleep center.
+Another test that is specific to diagnosing insomnia could be performed in a sleep center.
 During an overnight visit, a sleep doctor can monitor factors such as brain waves, breathing, heartbeat, eye movement, and body movement while you sleep.

 Sleep disorders need to be addressed from the perspective of lifestyle as well as hormonal and neurotransmitter imbalances.
 A complete history and physical as well as appropriate testing will usually reveal the correct avenue of therapy.
 A safe, effective way to treat insomnia is with bio-identical hormone replacement therapy, or BHRT.
-Unlike conventional hormone replacement therapy (HRT), BHRT treats insomnia by balancing your melatonin, estrogen or testosterone levels with hormones that are biologically identical to those your body produces.
+Unlike conventional hormone replacement therapy (HRT), BHRT treats insomnia by balancing your melatonin, estrogen, or testosterone levels with hormones that are biologically identical to those your body produces.

 Sleep disorders can seriously diminish the quality of your life, and If you're struggling with sleep and would like help to conquer it, please call ☎ (410) 567-0667.